flooose/lunaryorn.github.io/_drafts/reproduce-bugs-in-emacs-Q.md

 This is a sentence you will often read when you report bugs in Emacs packages;
 it’s usually a quick reply from a developer and goes with no further explanation or even the slightest clue on what you’re actually supposed to do.
-If you ever found yourself in that situation then this is a post for you: I’ll explain what it means to “reproduce a bug in `emacs -Q`”, how to do that properly, and why developers ask you for this.
+If you ever found yourself in that situation then this post is for you: I’ll explain what it means to “reproduce a bug in `emacs -Q`”, how to do that properly, and why developers ask you for this.

 <!--more-->